mikearino/Ixodida/README.md

 User stories:

 1. As a user, I want to be able to add a tick location (lat and long) by clicking the map
-2. As a user, I want to be able to add a more information when I create a tick location
+2. As a user, I want to be able to add more information when I create a tick location
 3. As a user, I want to be able to see more information in a popup when I click on a marker
 4. As a user, I want to be able to edit a tick location
 5. As a user, I want to see photos of the area or ticks when I click on a marker (in a popup)